ramjoshionline/Agent-Failure-Intelligence/README.md

-# Meet Agent Failure Intelligence: Turning Agent Errors into a Strategic Asset
+# Meet Agent Failure Intelligence: Turning Agent Failures into a Strategic Asset

 Agentic AI is having its “microservices moment.”
 Teams have gone from single-shot LLM calls to complex agents that plan, route, call tools, store memory, and collaborate.
 On paper, it looks like magic.
 In production, it often looks like this: